 3.2.5 Multi-Casting

 Prior to the current project, SynergyNet had used multicast service discovery as a method of automatically finding other running instances of the framework on a network.
 However, many VPNs do not support the User Datagram Protocol (UDP) that SynergyNet employs.
 Thus, to accommodate this constraint, the framework was modified to work purely through the more widely supported Transmission Control Protocol (TCP).
-This change meant that SynergyNet could no longer automatically detect other instances using multicast service discovery; Therefore, at least one instance would need to be informed of the IP address of the other instance.
+This change meant that SynergyNet could no longer automatically detect other instances using multicast service discovery.
+Therefore, at least one instance would need to be informed of the IP address of the other instance.
 To support this new functionality, a user interface was developed which allowed for the user to identify participating device's IPs on the network.
 This update was initially a change at the app level but has since been integrated into the framework so that all apps on the latest version of SynergyNet (Mercier, 2014) can work over VPNs more easily.

 Content Transfer Behaviour